Interactics/gpt-api-projects/README.md

 ### Webpage Summarizer
 This is a web application that summarizes a given web page using the BeautifulSoup library in Python.
 Users can input a URL, and the application generates a summary of the page.

+### pdf-summarizer
+This  is a web application that uses OpenAI GPT API to generate summaries of PDF files uploaded by users.
+The application also features a Neumorphism-based user interface, providing an aesthetically pleasing user experience.

 Please see the individual README files for each project for more information on how to set up and use each application.